ch-stark/tenreasonsforacmwithgitops/blog.md

-# 10 Reasons to Choose Red Hat Advanced Cluster Management (RHACM) for GitOps with ArgoCD
+# 10 Reasons to Choose Red Hat Advanced Cluster Management (RHACM) for GitOps with Argo CD

-Utilizing Red Hat Advanced Cluster Management (RHACM) for GitOps in conjunction with ArgoCD brings about a synergistic integration.
-In particular, we'd like to emphasize the advantages of combining these tools, specifically GitopsOperator (Red Hat's downstream version of ArgoCD).
+Utilizing Red Hat Advanced Cluster Management (RHACM) for GitOps in conjunction with Argo CD brings about a synergistic integration.
+In particular, we'd like to emphasize the advantages of combining these tools, specifically GitopsOperator (Red Hat's downstream version of Argo CD).
 By doing so, you unlock enhanced benefits compared to running GitopsOperator as a standalone solution.
 This collaborative approach not only optimizes functionality but also streamlines the overall GitOps experience, showcasing the added value of this integrated setup.

 ## 1. UI-Support for ApplicationSets, and getting all relevant info from a "Single Pane of Glass"

-While ArgoCD's user interface isn't explicitly designed for MultiCluster-Management, RHACM fills the gap by offering a user-friendly interface equipped with the capability to handle ApplicationSets.
+While Argo CD's user interface isn't explicitly designed for MultiCluster-Management, RHACM fills the gap by offering a user-friendly interface equipped with the capability to handle ApplicationSets.
 This feature enables you to efficiently define and manage multiple applications across clusters.
 The Single Pane of Glass view takes the complexity out of monitoring and managing applications, providing a consolidated and streamlined overview of your entire multi-cluster environment.
 In essence, RHACM enhances the user experience by simplifying the intricacies of multi-cluster application management.

 ![Applications](application.png)